Thujopsis: Uses

 The asunaro is a valued ornamental tree both in its native Japan, where it is commonly planted around temples as well as in gardens, and also in Europe and North America.
 In the latter two regions, planting is confined to areas with good rainfall or in gardens with reliable irrigation, as the species is not drought tolerant.
-In the UK has gained the Royal Horticultural Society's Award of Garden Merit.
+In the UK it has gained the Royal Horticultural Society's Award of Garden Merit.

 It is also used to a small extent in forestry in Japan, grown for the valuable wood, which is durable and scented, similar to that of Thuja plicata.